PrinceVince88/PrinceVince88/README.md

 Python Developer
 ----------------

 I am a python developer who is passionate about educational technology.
 I have used technology to help me learn spoken languages for over 10 years.
-Before learning to code, I studied spoken languages like Japanese and Spanish.
+Before learning to code, I studied languages like Japanese and Spanish.
 Technology has always helped me learn better, faster and more efficiently.
-I continue to use similar learning methods to expand my knowledge of coding in python.
-I continue to work as an online language teacher while developing my educational products.
+I continue to work as an online language teacher while developing my educational products which can be found on my website/blog AnkiMaster.com.
 I'd like to join a team of professional programmers in order have the opportunity to learn new skills and work on large-scale projects.

 * 🌍  I'm based in Wisconsin
 * 🖥️  See my portfolio at [Developer Portfolio](http://ankimaster.com/developer-portfolio/)